Use ATX PSU With HP Proprietary PSU Desktop (& Add a GPU)

 • Run a jumper wire from a different fan in the PCs Tach pin to pin #6.
 Any fan will do.
 Even the CPU fan.

 • Rig up a fan to the PC.
-Just add it a fan and wire it up.
-Tie into the 12v & Ground from the ATX PSU to power the fan.
-Connect the Tach pin to Pin#6 on the 7 pin connector.
-Fan will always run full speed.
+Throw it in anywhere.
+Tie into any 12v & Ground from the ATX PSU to power the fan.
+Connect the Tach pin to Pin #6 on the 7 pin connector.
+Note: Fan will always run full speed.

 • Add a fan controller.
 Wire it up however.
 Just connect one of the Tach pins to pin #6 of the 7 pin connector.